Martial law is one of those concepts that is once again clinging to people’s thoughts…

-Maybe, maybe not, but no matter who you are, where you live and what your specific personal context is it is in your best interest to have options to get out from under the thumb of those enforcing martial law.
+Maybe, maybe not, but no matter who you are, where you live, and what your specific personal context is it is in your best interest to have options to lay low.
 We will look at some in the very next section.

 5 Safe Places to Hide During Martial Law

 These are not necessarily places where life will be easy, or places where you will want to be.
 Keep in mind: there is no universally “best” place to be.
 Everything is a trade-off.

 Also keep in mind that our modern way of life has changed certain “escape and evasion” paradigms.
 Especially living in the information age, you should understand that everything you have ever done electronically has “stuck”.

 You can no longer expect to move to some far away, small town on the other side of the country, and just assume a new identity in order to distance yourself from past deeds and outcomes, criminal or not.